mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 ### 2.4 Maven JAR plugin issues

-At least one issue may be reported by the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/).
+At least one issue may arise in relation to the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/).

 #### 2.4.1 no main manifest attribute, in basic-1.0-SNAPSHOT.jar

-When trying to execute a JAR, the following error may occur:
+When trying to execute a JAR, an error similar to the following may occur:

 ```text
 no main manifest attribute, in basic-1.0-SNAPSHOT.jar
 ```

-To solve this problem, configure the Maven JAR plugin according to the discussion of several [Maven JAR plugin issues](../executable_jar_maven#21-maven-jar-plugin-issues) that is part of [Creating an executable JAR using Maven](../executable_jar_maven).
+To solve this problem, configure the Maven JAR plugin according to the discussion of potential [Maven JAR plugin issues](../executable_jar_maven#21-maven-jar-plugin-issues) that is part of [Creating an executable JAR using Maven](../executable_jar_maven).

 ## License